Skip to main content

 Verdict

-The surprise menu at Auberge de Clochemerle is the reason to book — and it fills fast.
+The surprise menu at Auberge de Clochemerle is the reason to book; and it fills fast.
 This Michelin Plate-recognised auberge in Vaux-en-Beaujolais runs a format where only the ingredients are listed, not the dishes, which means repeat visits genuinely differ.
 At €€€ pricing, it sits in accessible fine-dining territory for the Beaujolais region.
 If you have been once and left satisfied, the case for returning is strong: the seasonal rotation and unorthodox flavour pairings mean the menu you ate last time is not the menu you will eat next.

 About the Auberge

 Auberge de Clochemerle sits at 173 Rue Gabriel Chevallier in Vaux-en-Beaujolais, a village that takes its name from the satirical novel set here.
-The dining room occupies a stone auberge that feels grounded rather than theatrical — low ceilings, village-scale proportions, the kind of room where a table of two feels as comfortable as a table of six.
-The spatial experience is intimate without being cramped, and the setting inside the winegrowing village reinforces rather than competes with the food.
+The dining room occupies a stone auberge that feels grounded rather than theatrical; low ceilings, village-scale proportions, the kind of room where a table of two feels as comfortable as a table of six.
+The spatial experience is intimate without being cramped, the setting inside the winegrowing village reinforces rather than competes with the food.

 The kitchen's approach is classically French in structure but deliberately non-regionalist in scope.
 A Brittany scallop starter paired with Guémené andouille sausage sits alongside Maury-chocolate sauce and Japanese spice notes elsewhere on the menu.
 That range is the point: the cooking treats French cuisine as a broad country rather than a single postcode.
-For a returning guest, this means the safest strategy is to trust the format , the surprise menu exists precisely to make the chef's current thinking the organising principle, not your preferences.
+For a returning guest, this means the safest strategy is to trust the format, the surprise menu exists precisely to make the chef's current thinking the organising principle, not your preferences.

 Overnight stays are available in a small number of guestrooms, which changes the calculus for visitors driving from Lyon or further.
-Staying on-site removes any pressure around wine consumption and gives the village a chance to register properly , Vaux-en-Beaujolais is worth an hour on foot the next morning.
+Staying on-site removes any pressure around wine consumption and gives the village a chance to register properly, Vaux-en-Beaujolais is worth an hour on foot the next morning.
 For accommodation options across the area, consult our full Vaux-en-Beaujolais hotels guide.

-The Google rating sits at 4.7 across 641 reviews, which is a meaningful signal at that volume , not a handful of enthusiasts, but a consistent pattern across locals and visitors alike.
 The Michelin Plate (2024) confirms the kitchen's technical competence without overstating it.
 This is not a destination that requires a special trip from Paris, but if you are already in the Beaujolais or travelling between Lyon and Burgundy, it is the kind of stop that justifies a detour.

 For other serious French regional cooking worth comparing on a similar circuit, Troisgros - Le Bois sans Feuilles in Ouches and Paul Bocuse - L'Auberge du Pont de Collonges in Collonges-au-Mont-d'Or represent the grander institutional end of the Lyon corridor.
 Auberge de l'Ill in Illhaeusern and Auberge du Vieux Puits in Fontjoncouse offer comparably intimate auberge formats at higher price and star tiers.
 Bras in Laguiole is the benchmark for seasonal-ingredient cooking in a rural French setting.
 Closer to the avant-garde, AM par Alexandre Mazzia in Marseille pushes unorthodox flavour combinations much further than Clochemerle does, at a higher price.
 Flocons de Sel in Megève is the Alpine equivalent for mountain-auberge dining with serious kitchen credentials.